-- Limit instructing your child from the sidelines.
+- No instructing your child from the sidelines.
 Your instruction may differ from the coach which can cause confusion and unneeded stress on your child.
 Your coach is following the Academy’s guidelines to help your child develop properly within our program while having fun.

 - Try to motivate your child with positive words and actions, not material items.
 We feel offering money or prizes for scoring goals, working hard, etc., does not help develop the self-motivational skills needed to become a successful player on and off the field in the future.
-We also recognize, a special treat here and there for a great day of soccer is always nice!
+We also recognize a special treat here and there for a great day of soccer is always nice!

 - Support your child unconditionally.
 Do not withdraw love when your child performs poorly.
 Trust us, they are trying to do their best.

 - The bench area is for players and coaches only.
 Please respect this area.
 Parents should not stand by or behind the bench during games unless the coach has requested help.

 - We ask that you do not confront your coach concerning an issue until 24 hours have passed after the game or practice.
 You may then feel free to contact the coach and discuss the issue.
 Our experience shows that issues are much easier to resolve after this 24-hour window.
 Any issue that needs immediate attention, may be addressed with the program director.

 - Encourage your child to talk to the coach.
 “Taking responsibility” as a player – whether about missing a game or training session, things to improve on, etc., - is a huge part of developing skills on and off the field.

 - Pass the reality test.
 If your child’s team loses but plays their best and is learning the game of soccer, help them see this as a win.
 Focus on the process, not the final score.